-Most motherboards do not come with on-board WiFi – although some do.
-Chances are, you’re buying a motherboard that does not have included WiFi, if this is you and you need to use WiFi then you’ll need an adapter.
+Most motherboards do not come with on-board WiFi – although some of the more “premium” options do.
+Chances are, you’re buying a motherboard that does not include WiFi.
+If this is you and you need to use WiFi then you’ll need an adapter.
 WiFi adapters can be either internally mounted via PCI slots, or externally mounted via USB ports.

-On top of WiFi adapters and sound cards, you can also add things like dedicated fan controllers or RGB LED controllers to your build.
+On top of WiFi adapters and sound cards, you can also add things like dedicated fan controllers, RGB LED lighting and/or RGB controllers to your build.

 Now that the basics are out of the way, you should have a pretty good idea of the different components going into your new gaming PC, so now it’s time to get into the fun stuff – finally building your new gaming PC!